Where to dump RV waste was a big question I had when I first purchased my camper.

 7. Truck Stops

-Tip: Always ask the attendant at the truck stop if there is a discount to dump RV waste at the dump station with a fuel fill-up.
+PRO TIP: Always ask the attendant at the truck stop if there is a discount to dump RV waste at the dump station with a fuel fill-up.
+You can also spoil yourself and hop into a large shower at most truck stops.

 8. At Home (BONUS)